simdjson/simdjson/doc/basics.md

 Using simdjson with package managers
 ------------------

 You can install the simdjson library on your system or in your project using multiple package managers such as MSYS2, the conan package manager, vcpkg, brew, the apt package manager (debian-based Linux systems), the FreeBSD package manager (FreeBSD), and so on.
 [Visit our wiki for more details](https://github.com/simdjson/simdjson/wiki/Installing-simdjson-with-a-package-manager).

 Using simdjson as a CMake dependency
 ------------------

-You can include the  simdjson as a CMake dependency by including the following lines in your `CMakeLists.txt`:
+You can include the simdjson library as a CMake dependency by including the following lines in your `CMakeLists.txt`:

 ```cmake
 include(FetchContent)